 Bankruptcy and Reorganization

-Snell & Wilmer’s Bankruptcy, Insolvency and Reorganization team is comprised of some of the West’s leading bankruptcy attorneys.
-Our clients benefit from the team’s extensive experience representing commercial creditors, debtors, debtors-in-possession, trustees, committees and third parties in all aspects of debt collection, credit relief, debtor-creditor litigation and asset transfers.
-We work closely with each of our clients to understand their business, their legal issues and their financial challenges, and assist them in developing and implementing an effective strategy to accomplish these objectives.
-The principal state law services provided by the team include:
+Snell & Wilmer's bankruptcy and reorganization team is one of the largest and most dynamic in the United States.
+Our clients benefit from the team's extensive depth and experience in representing commercial creditors, debtors, debtors-in-possession, trustees, committees and third parties in all aspects of the bankruptcy and debt collection process.
+Collectively, the team has well over 100 years of experience in these matters.
+We work closely with each of our clients to understand their business, their legal issues and their financial challenges, and assist them in developing and implementing an effective strategy to accomplish their objectives.

 • Pre-bankruptcy loan restructuring, workouts and recoveries